estnltk/estnltk/README.md

 conda install -c estnltk -c conda-forge estnltk=1.7.1
 ```

-🛠️ NB!
-Building version 1.7.1 is currently work in progress.
-Meanwhile, please use version 1.7.0.

 _Note_: for using some of the tools in estnltk, you also need to have Java installed in your system.
 We recommend using Oracle Java http://www.oracle.com/technetwork/java/javase/downloads/index.html, although alternatives such as OpenJDK (http://openjdk.java.net/) should also work.

 ### Using on Google Colab